eduvpn/documentation/MULTI_NODE.md

 $ sudo systemctl restart vpn-daemon
 ```

-Copy the contents of `/etc/vpn-user-portal/keys/node.0.key` to
+Copy the `node.0.key`, `node.1.key` and `node.2.key` on their respective nodes
+to `/etc/vpn-server-node/keys/node.key`.

-`/etc/vpn-server-node/keys/node.key`.
-Make sure it only contains the secret and
+**NOTE**: make sure it only contains the secret and not a trailing return.
+If
-not a trailing return.
-If you are using copy/paste using this:
+you are using copy/paste using this:

 ```bash
 $ echo -n 'SECRET' | sudo tee /etc/vpn-server-node/keys/node.key